GilHope/Wendler5-3-1/README.md

 - Rounds the weights to the nearest 5lbs increment for practicality.
 - Outputs the workout plan in a clear, readable format.

+## Prerequisites

+This program is written in Python 3.
+If you don't have Python installed, download it from [python.org](https://www.python.org/downloads/).

 ## Usage

 To use this program, simply input your 1RM for the squat, bench press, deadlift, and overhead press.
 The program will output a four-week workout plan with the prescribed sets, reps, and weights.